 - Annual corrections budget: $1.86 billion

 - Price of new correctional complex at Graterford: $315 million

 Historically, Pennsylvania has maintained a “lock them up and throw away the key” prison policy.
-But a new law mandated by the Criminal Justice Reform Act will have Pennsylvania going in a more progressive direction.
+But a new law referred to as “RRRI” mandated by the Criminal Justice Reform Act has Pennsylvania going in a more progressive direction.
 The law is projected to decrease the prison population by as many as 4,000 over four years and save up to $350 million over five years.